Chapter 2 Medieval Japan

 of the 15th century to the late of the 16th century.

 The Kamakura shogunate became a de facto enemy of the ancient king's court.
 However, the shogunate did not flee or bow down, and chose to fight the ancient king.
 It sent a large army towards Kyoto.
 The result was an overwhelming victory for the samurai.
 The shogunate expelled the mastermind of the rebellion, the ancient king, and his followers from Kyoto.
-Furthermore, the shogunate deprived the dynasty of military power.
-The dynasty no longer had its own army, but the shogunate set up a military governor in Kyoto to keep watch of the dynasty at all times.
+Furthermore, the shogunate set up a military governor in Kyoto to keep watch of the dynasty at all times As a result, the dynasty lost not only its military power, but also the right to give military orders to samurai throughout the country.
 This placed the samurai in a position of managing the dynasty rather than coexisting with it.
 The dynasty’s fall was clear.。

 The third victory of the samurai was the collapse of the manorial system.
 In the Muromachi period, the samurai usurped the manors owned by the ancient king's lineage and court nobles.
 The samurai had already opened a gaping hole in the local rule of the dynasty, but they also usurped the manors themselves, and took away all the annual tax (taxation and tax collection rights of the manor lords).
 Therefore, the samurai were no longer the manor lords’ servants (manor administrators) and became the new owners of the manors, receiving the revenue from the manor in its entirety.
 This process was completed in the Sengoku period.